Shubhit/ChessPieceTour/README.md

 ## Disclaimer:

 Warnsdorff's rule does not perform well for boards of dimension > 50 * 50, as the random selection in tie-breaking scenario progressively leads to ~0 probability of successfully finding a tour.
-Multiple studies have been done that suggest various tie-breaking rules depending on size of the board and starting position of the piece, to improve the successful identification of a tour.
+Multiple studies have been done that suggest various tie-breaking rules depending on size of the board and starting position of the piece, to improve the probability of successful identification of a tour.

 ## Run all tests: